Do I need to pay Zakat on my gold and silver?

 Gold and silver are used as the basis for calculating your Nisab regardless of currency.
 This is the threshold of wealth you need to own before Zakat is due.

 How do I calculate the value of my gold or silver?

 Your local gold jeweller can tell you the current value of your gold assets.

 They can do this in two ways:

-It is worth noting that in the South Asian subcontinent (i.e. India, Pakistan, Bangladesh and Nepal), grams may not be used to measure silver and gold.
-Instead one of 3 possible units of measurement may be used; these are either: Tolas, Boris or Voris.
+It is worth noting that in the South Asian subcontinent (i.e. India, Pakistan, Bangladesh, and Nepal), grams may not be used to measure silver and gold.
+Instead, one of three possible units of measurement may be used; these are either: Tolas, Boris or Voris.

 One Tola or Bori or Vori is equivalent to 11.66 grams.

 We know that the Nisab threshold for gold is 87.48 grams, so this is the equivalent to 7.5 (87.48/11.66) Tolas, Voris, or Bhoris.

 Gold or Silver kept as an investment

 Gold and silver, in whichever form kept, as an investment, are always Zakatable.